kiewic/PowerBI-WaffleChart/Tutorial/ProfesionalVisualGuidline.md

 Power BI gallery users expect the visuals to contain a minimum set of features and work properly in their Power BI reports.
 A full-featured visual should include formatting options for the user, selection and filtering, exception handling, and responsive rendering.

 Check Bar Chart [tutorial](https://github.com/Microsoft/PowerBI-visuals#building-bar-chart).
-This's a great example of professionaly maden Power BI custom visual.
+This's a great example of professionally maden Power BI custom visual.

 ## Dataset support
 Make the visual's barrier of entry lower.